yajjuhemanth/EchoSight/README.md

 3. Choose between Hearing Mode and Visual Mode:
    - **Hearing Mode**: Transcribes speech in real-time
    - **Visual Mode**: Captions images from webcam or uploads

+### First Run
+- When you first use the Visual Mode, the application will download the BLIP model (~1GB)
+- This download only happens once, after which the model is cached locally
+- The download might take several minutes depending on your internet connection
+- Progress will be displayed in the terminal

 ## Technical Details